Why Continual Monitoring Is the Key to Staying Ahead in Today’s Cyber Warfare

 The Compliance Pressure Is Accelerating

-HUD's Mortgagee Letter 2024-10 now requires FHA lenders to report significant cybersecurity incidents within 12 hours of detection.
+HUD's Mortgagee Letter 2024-10 requires FHA lenders to report significant cybersecurity incidents within 12 hours of detection.
 The Mortgage Bankers Association noted this timeline creates real operational challenges, especially for smaller lenders still assessing an incident's scope.

-Fannie Mae published its Information Security and Business Resiliency Supplement with new requirements effective August 2025.
+Fannie Mae published its Information Security and Business Resiliency Supplement with requirements effective August 2025.
 Sellers and servicers must maintain a formal InfoSec program aligned with NIST standards, report cyber breaches within 36 hours, and provide annual officer attestation across 14 security domains.

 The FTC Safeguards Rule requires continuous monitoring or annual penetration testing plus semi-annual vulnerability scans.
 The NYDFS Part 500 amendments made universal MFA mandatory by November 2025, with $250,000 per-day fines for ongoing non-compliance.

 You cannot meet these deadlines with quarterly spot-checks.
 Continual monitoring is the only way to know your actual posture at any given moment.
+For a breakdown of how strong cybersecurity posture becomes a competitive differentiator, see our companion article on turning security into a business advantage.

 How Mason-McDuffie Mortgage Transformed Their Security Posture